Skip to content

 • No Slack, Zapier, or CRM integrations

-• No call recording, call summaries, or transcripts
+• No call summaries or transcripts

 Grasshopper is a small business phone system designed with startups and solopreneurs in mind.
 Every plan comes with at least one extension, which lets you forward incoming calls to any number of your choice.

 Unfortunately, Grasshopper doesn’t have shared numbers.
-There’s no way to manage calls and texts together as a team.
+There’s no way to manage virtual calls and texts together as a team.

-These can be dealbreakers for growing businesses looking for ways to save time, not waste more.
+These can be dealbreakers for growing businesses looking for ways to save time — and why many choose to port their number out of Grasshopper.

 Key features of Grasshopper